 Become an RF Systems Technician: Step-by-Step Career Guide

 Learn how to become a radio frequency (RF) systems technician.
-Research the education requirements, training information and experience required for starting a career in radio frequency.
+Research the education requirements, training information, and experience required for starting a career in radio frequency.

-Do I Want to Be a RF Systems Technician?
+Should I Become a RF Systems Technician?

 Radio frequency (RF) systems technicians, also known as radio mechanics, install, maintain, and upgrade RF systems, such as wireless Internet access points, cellular telephone antennas, satellite systems, amplifiers, two-way radios, and other radio equipment.
 Other tasks may include testing RF systems and signal strength, assembling systems, maintaining records, and instructing customers on how to properly use the equipment.